Rex Stout: Writings

-During World War II, Stout cut back on his detective writing, joined the Fight for Freedom organization, and wrote propaganda.
-He hosted three weekly radio shows and coordinated the volunteer services of American writers to help the war effort.
-After the war, Stout returned to writing Nero Wolfe novels and took up the role of gentleman farmer on his estate at High Meadow in Brewster, north of New York City.
+During World War II, Stout cut back on his detective writing to focus on war-related activities.
+For four years, he chaired the Writers' War Board, which coordinated the volunteer services of American writers to help the war effort.
+He also joined the Fight for Freedom organization and hosted three weekly radio shows.
+After the war, in addition to continuing to write the Nero Wolfe books, Stout supported democracy and world government.
 He served as president of the Authors Guild and of the Mystery Writers of America, which in 1959 presented Stout with the Grand Master Award – the pinnacle of achievement in the mystery field.

 Stout was a longtime friend of British humorist P. G. Wodehouse, writer of the Jeeves novels and short stories.
 Each was a fan of the other's work, and parallels are evident between their characters and techniques.
 Wodehouse contributed the foreword to Rex Stout: A Biography, John McAleer's Edgar Award-winning 1977 biography of the author (reissued in 2002 as Rex Stout: A Majesty's Life).
 Wodehouse also mentions Rex Stout in several of his Jeeves books, as both Bertie and his Aunt Dahlia are fans.